 Value of Investments at the beginning of July 2017:

-According to our 2025 plan, in 2018 we should have a total investment of over $525 055 (does not include the value and asset we own of our home), however, that amount accounted for our plan to only pay off our mortgage in 2021 or later but, in February 2017, we decided to take out a portion of our investment to pay off our entire mortgage.
+According to our 2025 plan, in 2018 we should have a total investment worth 42% of our target FI # (does not include the value and asset we own of our home), however, that amount accounted for our plan to only pay off our mortgage in 2021 or later but, in February 2017, we decided to take out a portion of our investment to pay off our entire mortgage.

 Here is a brief history of the value or our investment and where we stand in comparison to our 2025 plan: